Supracompetitive Pricing Under AI Monoculture: Analysis

 Example~\ref{ex:collusion-region} illustrates several key insights from Proposition~\ref{prop:convergence-binf}.
-First, high output fidelity enables collusion.
-When the LLM's output fidelity exceeds the critical threshold $\rho_c(r)$, a collusive equilibrium emerges and can be selected by the learning dynamics.
+First, high output fidelity enables supracompetitive pricing.
+When the model's output fidelity exceeds the critical threshold $\rho_c(r)$, a supracompetitive equilibrium emerges and can be selected by the learning dynamics.
 This finding is particularly concerning for practical applications.
-In high-stakes tasks such as pricing, decision-makers typically set the LLM decoding temperature to zero (or near zero) to ensure robustness and reproducibility.
-This contrasts sharply with creative applications, where higher temperatures are preferred to encourage diversity.
-Low-temperature decoding increases output fidelity $\rho$, thereby inadvertently facilitating collusion.
-Similarly, greater seller adherence to LLM recommendations corresponds to higher effective output fidelity, further amplifying collusion risk.
+In high-stakes tasks such as pricing, decision-makers typically configure AI pricing models for robustness and reproducibility, favoring low-randomness settings.
+This contrasts with creative applications where higher stochasticity is preferred.
+Such operational choices increase the effective output fidelity $\rho$ (through lower generation noise, greater prompt standardization, and higher adherence to recommendations), thereby inadvertently facilitating supracompetitive pricing.
+Similarly, greater seller adherence to the model's recommendations is analogous to higher effective output fidelity, further amplifying the risk of supracompetitive pricing.
 The threshold $\rho_c(r)$ provides a quantitative benchmark: maintaining $\rho < \rho_c(r)$ through controlled randomness in recommendations would guarantee competitive long-run outcomes, but this runs counter to standard practices that prioritize decision consistency.
+Our framework quantifies this tradeoff: the threshold $\rho_c(r)$ specifies exactly how much randomness is needed to eliminate the supracompetitive basin of attraction.
+Any factor that reduces effective fidelity, whether through generation noise, prompt diversity across sellers, or reduced adherence to a single model's output, pushes the market toward competitive outcomes.